vec1or/tomorrow-school-projects/lem-in/README.md

 The implementation avoids enumerating all possible simple paths, which would become impractical on large colonies containing many branches and cycles.

+## Acknowledgements

+This project is based on the [01-edu Lem-in subject](https://public.01-edu.org/subjects/lem-in/).

 Credits: #dkalzhan #unurlanky